Negative binomial regression is for modeling count variables, usually for over-dispersed count outcome variables.

 The tables above show that with prog at its observed values and math held at 20 for all observations, the average predicted count (or average number of days absent) is about 6.84; when math = 40, the average predicted count is about 6.06.
 If we compare the predicted counts at any two levels of math, like math = 20 and math = 40, we can see that the ratio is (6.06/6.84) = 0.89.
 This matches the IRR of 0.994 for a 20 unit change: 0.994^20 = 0.89.

 You can graph the predicted number of events with the commands below.
-The graph indicates that the most awards are predicted for those in program type1, especially if the student has a high math score.
-The lowest number of predicted awards is for those students in program type 3.
+The graph indicates that the most days absent are predicted for those in the program 1, especially if the student has a low math score.
+The lowest number of predicted days absent is for those students in program 3.

 genlin daysabs by prog (order = descending) with math /model prog math distribution = negbin(MLE) link=log /save meanpred (mean_values).
 GGRAPH /GRAPHDATASET NAME="graphdataset" VARIABLES=math mean_values prog /GRAPHSPEC SOURCE=INLINE.
 BEGIN GPL SOURCE: s=userSource(id("graphdataset")) DATA: math=col(source(s), name("math")) DATA: mean_values=col(source(s), name("mean_values")) DATA: prog=col(source(s), name("prog"), unit.category()) GUIDE: axis(dim(1), label("math score")) GUIDE: axis(dim(2), label("Predicted Value of Mean of Response"), delta(1)) GUIDE: legend(aesthetic(aesthetic.color.exterior), label("type of program")) SCALE: linear(dim(1), min(0), max(100)) SCALE: linear(dim(2), min(0), max(14)) SCALE: cat(aesthetic(aesthetic.color.exterior), include("1.00", "2.00", "3.00")) ELEMENT: point(position(math*mean_values), color.exterior(prog)) ELEMENT: line(position(math*mean_values), color(prog)) END GPL.